Updated January 2020

 We love to travel.
 We love to eat.
+It’s why we write about food travel.
 And we know we’re not alone.
 According to the World Tourism Organization, over 88% of travelers consider gastronomy a defining element of a destination.
-And over a third of tourist spending is devoted to food.
+And depending on the destination over a third of tourist spending is devoted to food.
 When you consider that most of us eat 3 meals a day while traveling, food travel on a budget becomes a challenge.
-Luckily, we’ve got a lot of experience and some top tips to share that can make food travel on a budget as easy as…well, I have to say it, pie!
+Instead of skipping meals or missing out on local treasure you’ll need to be prepared to be sure you have the best food travel experience possible.

 Here are our top 5 tips for food travel on a budget in any part of the world.

-5. Look For The Lines.
+5. Look For The Lines

 Locals who love food have their favorite spots and most of the time they go there often.
 This can lead to lines of diners waiting for a spot at one of the best deals in town.
 We once “discovered” a well-known steakhouse in Paris by walking down side streets and looking at restaurants.
 One had a huge line outside while the others, not so much.
 We got in line and it actually moved pretty quickly.
 Once inside we were treated to a green salad, 2 servings of ribeye steak with a delicious “secret sauce,” and unlimited frites for about 27 Euros.
-If you’d like wine and dessert each are around are 5 Euros.
+If you’d like to add wine and dessert each is around are 5 Euros.

-4. Street Food for Every Taste.
+4. Street Food for Every Taste

 Some travelers worry that street food is unsafe.
 Under certain conditions, of course, it can be.
 But if you can see the preparation and cooking you can tell for yourself.
 If not, just keep walking to the next street vendor.
 If you’re not an adventurous eater, there are still plenty of street eats for you.
 Hot roasted chestnuts cooked over a charcoal-filled barrel, sweet corn fresh off the grill, crunchy roasted nuts or crusty bread, there’s plenty of low-risk food to try.
 From pierogis to potstickers you can get a taste of local culture just about everywhere.
 Look to see which vendors have plenty of customers and you’re likely to find yummy bites that are safe as well as satisfying for food travel on a budget.

-3. Ethnic Areas, Food Fests, and Malls.
+3. Ethnic Areas, Food Fests, and Malls

 Look for the ethnic areas if you’re in a larger city for great value bites.
-Argyle Street in Chicago is tops for Vietnamese while Devon Ave is the undisputed king of Indian eats and Paris has its diverse Latin Quarter with everything from fondue to gyros in a pita.
+Argyle Street in Chicago is tops for Vietnamese while Devon Ave is the undisputed king of Indian eats.
+Paris has its diverse Latin Quarter with everything from fondue to gyros in a pita.
 There are also plenty of ethnic and holiday feasts where great food is abundant and prices are reasonable.
 We love the Oktoberfest and Christmas markets all over Germany.
 Remember too that shopping and value dining go together.

-2. Markets and Mobile Food.
+2. Markets and Mobile Food

 Sometimes the best way to get a great meal is to pick one up on the way to somewhere else.
 Visit local markets and mobile food vendors for tasty treats that are easy on the wallet.
-Check out Grand Central Market in Los Angeles, La Boqueria in Barcelona, St. Lawrence Market in Toronto, Chandni Chowk in Dehli, Donghuamen Night Market in Beijing, and many others.
+Check out Grand Central Market in Los Angeles, La Boqueria in Barcelona, St. Lawrence Market in Toronto, Chandni Chowk in Dehli, and many others.
 Markets let you experience a slice of the destination.
 Food truck rallies and food cart pods offer a variety of value tastes in one spot.
 Robust food truck gatherings are found all over the U.S. in places like Wisconsin, Tampa, Scottsdale and more.

-1. Shop For The Deals & Coupons!
+1. Shop For The Food Travel Deals & Coupons!

 The best way to ensure food travel on a budget is to plan in advance.
 Some countries offer fixed price menus, midday specials, happy hour discounts and other great deals.
 Search before you go to see what is available in the destination you’re visiting.
 Coupons, promos, and discounts are available from many online sources as well.
 If you’re a savvy shopper, you can find fun surprises like discounts on French restaurants in Sydney.
 You can find some of the best restaurant deals at Groupon.
 By planning in advance you can even add a high-end restaurant to your food travel on a budget.